claudijo/poker-ts/README.md

 ## Acknowledgment
 This library is a TypeScript port of the [C++ Poker library](https://github.com/JankoDedic/poker) written by Janko Dedic.

-## Usage
+## Example Usage
 Poker-ts exports a `Poker.Table` class that represents a state machine and models a real-world poker table.
-See a short usage example below.
+Short example below.

 ```js
 const Poker = require('poker-ts');